siddharthvp/mwn/website/docs/1-getting-started.md

 	username: 'YourBotUsername',
 	password: 'YourBotPassword',

-	// Instead of username and password, you can use OAuth 1.0a to authenticate,
+	// Instead of username and password, you can use OAuth 2 to authenticate (recommended),
 	// if the wiki has Extension:OAuth enabled
+	OAuth2AccessToken: "YouOAuth2AccessToken",

+	// Or use OAuth 1.0a (also only applicable for wikis with Extension:OAuth)
 	OAuthCredentials: {
 		consumerToken: '16_DIGIT_ALPHANUMERIC_KEY',
 		consumerSecret: '20_DIGIT_ALPHANUMERIC_KEY',